Light Nuclei Production in Au+Au Collisions at $\sqrt{s_{\mathrm{NN}}}$ = 5-200 GeV from JAM model: SUMMARY

 \section{SUMMARY}

-We presented the light nuclei production in most central Au+Au collisions at $\sqrt{s_\mathrm{NN}}$ = 5, 7.7, 11.5, 14.5, 19.6, 27, 39, 54.4, 62.4, and 200 GeV within JAM model.
-We showed the transverse momentum spectra for proton, deuteron and triton, and the energy dependence of their yields and yield ratios.
-It was found that the particle ratio of deuteron to proton is in good agreement with STAR data, while the values of triton to proton ratios are larger than the experimental data.
-Due to the relations between the light nuclei yield ratio {\yr} and the neutron density fluctuation (Eq.\ref{eq:yield ratio 1}), the energy dependence of the light nuclei yield ratio {\yr} from JAM model was shown and compared with the experimental data measured by STAR experiment.
-We found that the yield ratio {\yr} from JAM model shows an almost constant value as a function of collision energy and cannot describe the non-monotonic energy dependence trend observed by STAR.
-One should note that there is only hadronic degree of freedom in JAM model and the physics of QCD phase transition are not implemented.
-Thus, our studies could provide a baseline to perform further studies on searching for the QCD critical point and/or the first order phase transition in relativistic heavy-ion collisions at high baryon density region.
+We presented the light nuclei production in central Au+Au collisions at $\sqrt{s_\mathrm{NN}}$ = 5, 7.7, 11.5, 14.5, 19.6, 27, 39, 54.4, 62.4 and 200 GeV within JAM model.
+The light nuclei is produced via the coalescence of final state nucleons in the phase space from the model.
+We showed the transverse momentum spectra for proton, deuteron and triton, and the energy dependence of yields and their ratios.
+It was observed that the particle ratios $d/p$ and $t/p$ from JAM model are slightly larger than the experimental data from STAR experiment, while the values of triton to deuteron ratio ($t/d$) is in good agreement with the STAR data.
+On the other hand, it is predicted that the light nuclei yield ratio {\yr} can be used to probe the neutron density fluctuation in heavy-ion collisions.
+We analyzed the energy dependence of light nuclei yield ratio {\yr} in central Au+Au collisions from JAM model and compared it with the experimental data measured by STAR experiment.
+We found that the values of yield ratio {\yr} from JAM model are much smaller than the experimental data and shows a flat energy dependence, which cannot describe the non-monotonic energy dependence trend observed by the STAR experiment.
+One should keep in mind that there is only hadronic degree of freedom in JAM model and the physics of QCD phase transition are not implemented.
+Based on the nucleon coalescence, this model study can provide constraint and reference to search for the QCD critical point and/or the first-order phase transition with light nuclei production in the future heavy-ion collision experiments.